We asked some independent business coaches for their input on the challenges that business owners tend to face.

 Are you a business owner with questions about achieving work-life balance?
 Comment below and let us know what your biggest challenges are!

-Prism Planning Partners, LLC dba Prism Planning Partners is a registered investment advisor in the states of Illinois and North Carolina.
+Prism Planning Partners, LLC dba Prism Planning Partners is an SEC registered investment advisor.
 Prism Planning Partners is not a business coach, nor are we affiliated with any of the business coaches quoted.
 We are simply making these observations as a small business ourselves.